 Other income primarily comprises the recovery of professional fees and certain secondment and administrative fees.
-Under the direction issued to the Agency under Statutory Instrument (S.I.).
+Under the direction issued to the Agency under Statutory Instrument (S.I.)
 No. 115 of 2010, the Minister for Finance delegated a number of banking system functions to the Agency.
 This delegation was revoked with effect from 5 August 2011 under S.I.
 No. 395 of 2011 and since then Agency staff involved in the provision of banking system functions have been seconded to the Department of Finance Shareholding and Financial Advisory Division.
 At the direction of the Minister, the related staff and professional advisor costs incurred continue to be met by the Agency.
-There were no professional advisor costs incurred in this regard during 2020 (recovered in 2019: €1.3m).
+There were no professional advisor costs incurred in this regard during 2021 (incurred and recovered in 2020: Nil).